Brand Growth & SEO

 That depends on your overall marketing budget and goals.
 A general rule of thumb is to earmark 10-25% of your total digital ad budget for retargeting, but of course, that's up for optimisation based on performance.

 You bet!
-Retargeting could be one way B2B companies will take care of their leads through long sales cycles, content promotion, and top-of-mind awareness with potential clients.
+Retargeting could be one way B2B companies can nurture their leads through long sales cycles, promote content, and maintain top-of-mind awareness with potential clients.

 How long do I run a retargeting campaign?

 The time should be pegged on the sales cycle and the nature of your product or service.
-While this 30-day window will suffice for some, other businesses may see longer campaigns work even better.
+While this 30-day window may suffice for some, other businesses may find that longer campaigns work even better.

 Is retargeting creepy?